 Library systems are groups of libraries within a county that join together for financial support and to improve the level of service provided to all users within their service areas.
-Thirty-three of Pennsylvania's 67 counties are served by a county library system.
+Thirty-three of Pennsylvania's 67 counties are served by a federated library system.
 Examples of services offered by systems are: coordinated activities to increase financial support for system members, countywide automation, Internet access, and other technology support, coordinated planning for and evaluation of services, resource sharing among the libraries in the system, in-service training for system library staff and trustees and services to the localities in the service area that do not have designated local libraries.
 Each federated system has a system administrator who coordinates system activities and oversees the system budget.
 In some cases, a system administrator may also be the director of a library within the system.
 System members benefit from the expertise of a system administrator who can act as a resource for library directors.
-The Association of Pennsylvania Public Library Systems (APPLS) supports county system administrators.
-Each system also has a system headquarters library that has to meet higher standards for collections and hours of operation.